GlobalLives/globallives/wp-content/plugins/google-sitemap-plugin/readme.txt

 * New: Ability to add site in google webmaster tools, verify it and add sitemap file was added.

 == Upgrade Notice ==

+= V2.8.7 =
+We updated all functionality for wordpress 3.8.1.
+Bug related on host name with HTTPS was fixed.

 = V2.8.6 =
 Bug related on The link which get's added to the robots.txt was fixed.
 Style of the sitemap file was updated.